How to Choose the Best Homeschool Curriculum in 2021All Posts

 3. Encourage your child to play — Set time for Prodigy in your daily schedule and show your child how much fun they can have practicing math!

 If you’re looking for more activities, Prodigy’s weekly activity calendar (made by the same certified teachers who create Prodigy’s math questions) includes fun activities for subjects like math, literacy, physical activity and social and emotional learning.

 2. Saxon Math

-These math books range from grades K-12, including algebra, geometry, calculus, and other advanced math concepts.
+Saxon Math is a homeschool math program that covers grades K-12, including algebra, geometry, calculus, and other advanced math concepts.

 This online homeschool curriculum is extremely flexible, and includes all the most important subjects for students to learn.
 It provides automatic reports and grading, plus multiple tools for parents.
 It also includes a number of interactive and multimedia lessons.

 This accredited online school offers K-12 programs to support different student needs in a number of subjects.
 They offer personalized, one-on-one teacher support for your child, and a Keystone Parent Observer Account that allows parents to see a real-time view of their child’s progress.

 While on the pricier side, this online private school is ideal for parents who want their children to go forward to higher education.
 They offer an accredited preparatory curriculum that’s well-rounded to prepare children for college and beyond.